Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Zinc as a remedy / treatment

-Ensuring zinc sufficiency can be the key to treating many of the ailments discussed on this page.
+Ensuring zinc sufficiency can be the key to treating many of the ailments listed on this page.

 Pyroluria.
 About 10 - 15% of adults suffer from this condition, in which zinc and vitamin B6 are excreted in the urine.
 Pyroluriacs need to supplement with zinc and B6 for the rest of their lives, and need higher levels of supplementation than other people.
 This treatment is usually dramatically successful.